researchsoft/website/content/events/rse-ai-workshop/index.md

         The workshop participants also developed an informal [list of resources](https://docs.google.com/document/d/1hBz9pRYwDJLwWMzBgkcrYLe7Ug3aaigHdXjRJ5JhrrE/edit?tab=t.0) relevant to these topics, both before and during the workshop.

         The 37 workshop participants were selected to represent a cross-section of early adopters and supporters of innovative AI tooling in research organisations.
-This representation was not exhausted, and this was acknowledged and explored during the workshop.
+This representation was not exhaustive, and this was acknowledged and explored during the workshop.
 ReSA was supported to undertake this work as part of [Schmidt Sciences](https://www.schmidtsciences.org/) grant G-25-69965, with local support from the Software Sustainability Institute.

         **Participants**